 - Lack of sense of self, low self-esteem, and low self-worth

 - Using avoidant techniques such as physical or emotional withdrawal

-Children of alcoholics tend not to expect recognition of important life milestones.
-They learn to bury their feelings.
-They struggle to express themselves in healthy ways and don’t have personalities of their own.
-Most children of alcoholics never form healthy bonds with their parents and rarely converse with their parents.
+Adult children of alcoholics tend not to expect recognition of important life milestones.
+They learn to bury their feelings and struggle to express themselves in healthy ways.
+Most never form healthy bonds with their parents.

-These issues end up affecting most of the child’s relationships in childhood, adolescence, and adulthood.
+These issues end up affecting their relationships in childhood, adolescence, and adulthood.

 Risks & Dangers of Children of Alcoholics